wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-federation-issues/includes/3-troubleshoot-federation-issues.md

 The differences between guest users and external users:

 - Guests cannot search for people in other organizations.
-- Guests are added to your organization’s azure Active Directory as a B2B user and must sign-in to Teams using their guest account.
+- Guests are added to your organization’s Azure Active Directory as a B2B user and must sign-in to Teams using their guest account.
 They may have to sign out of their own organization to sign-in to your organization.
 - External access users cannot share files, see out-of-office messages, or block someone in another organization.

 ## Troubleshoot chat for federated users in Teams